Skip to content ↓

 NCETM (ncetm.org.uk)

-During a child’s time in Foundation Stage (Nursery and Reception) they will develop awareness of maths in the world around them.
+During a child’s time in the Foundation Stage (Nursery and Reception), they will develop awareness of maths in the world around them.
 This includes learning about numbers and shapes and the language of mathematics.

-Our whole-class approach, ensure all children are provided with an opportunity to demonstarte their knowledge and understanding of new skills.
+Our whole-class approach, ensures all children are provided with an opportunity to demonstrate their knowledge and understanding of new skills.
 During open-ended activities or investigative work, differentiation is by outcome or through responses to varied questioning.

 A clear sequence of learning is mapped out through our A2B teaching document.
-This sequence intergrates the key ideas of teaching for mastery, making links and building upon childrens prior knowledge.
-We plan for lots of opportunities for active learning, this includes encouraging the children to verbalise what are doing and why, tackle a range of tasks involving practical investigations and problem solving, apply their knowledge and skills to tasks within mathematics and other curriculum areas.
+This sequence integrates the key ideas of teaching for mastery, making links and building upon children's prior knowledge.
+We plan for lots of opportunities for active learning.
+This includes encouraging the children to verbalise what they are doing and why, tackling a range of tasks involving practical investigations and problem-solving, applying their knowledge and skills to tasks within mathematics and other curriculum areas.
 Teachers’ expectations are high and matched to the ability and experience of individual children.

-The CPA approach (concrete, pictoral and abstract) bridges the gap between using concrete resources to understanding mathematical concepts.
+The CPA approach (concrete, pictorial and abstract) bridges the gap between using concrete resources to understanding mathematical concepts.
 Using clear representations and structures is one of the key elements of teaching for mastery.
-It helps expose the mathematical structures within maths, aswell as allowing the children to make connections and see links across different areas of Maths.
+It helps expose the mathematical structures within maths, as well as allowing the children to make connections and see links across different areas of Maths.

 Our 'Representations and Structures' progression document ensures strong and appropriate structures are being used within our teaching, allowing children to gain a secure understanding of new mathematical concepts.
-Progression of these respresentations thruough the year groups, provides familiarity and consistancy for the children, providing them with confidence and understand of how to manipulate these structures to support their learning.
+Progression of these representations through the year groups, provides familiarity and consistency for the children, providing them with confidence and understanding of how to manipulate these structures to support their learning.

 Curriculum Impact: